 Pre Settlement History

-Of the early buildings only a few remain - 2 are the Leland Hotel (built in the 1890’s) and the Centennial Building (built as a school in 1912) which now houses the Nakusp & Area Library.
+Of the early buildings only a few remain in use today.
+Two of these early buildings that are still in use are the Leland Hotel (built in the 1890s), and the Centennial Building (built as a school in 1912) which now houses the Nakusp Public Library.